Caldeget History, Family Crest & Coats of Arms

 Early History of the Caldeget family

-Another 365 words (26 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Caldeget History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caldeget research.
+Another 132 words (9 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Caldeget History in all our PDF Extended History products and printed products wherever possible.

 Caldeget Spelling Variations